chinanf-boy/site/source/docs/filters/RGB.md

 To apply filter to an `Konva.Image`, we have to cache it first with `cache()` function.
 Then apply filter with `filter()` function.

-To change rgb components of an image with Konva, we can use the `Konva.Filters.RGB.
+To change rgb components of an image with Konva, we can use the `Konva.Filters.RGB`.

 Instructions: Slide the controls to change rgb values.